09: Azure Key Vault Integration

 kubectl apply -f pod-keyvault.yaml

-# Wait for the Pod to start
+# Watch the Pod start

-kubectl get pod pod-keyvault -w
+kubectl get pod pod-keyvault -n student-XX -w

 If the Pod is stuck in ContainerCreating, check events:

-kubectl describe pod pod-keyvault
+kubectl describe pod pod-keyvault -n student-XX

-Task 4: Verify Secrets Are Available
+Task 8: Verify Secrets Are Available

-Once the Pod is running, verify the secrets are mounted:
+Once the Pod is running:

-kubectl exec pod-keyvault -- ls /mnt/secrets/
+kubectl exec pod-keyvault -n student-XX -- ls /mnt/secrets/

-kubectl exec pod-keyvault -- cat /mnt/secrets/db-password
+kubectl exec pod-keyvault -n student-XX -- cat /mnt/secrets/db-password

-kubectl exec pod-keyvault -- cat /mnt/secrets/api-key
+kubectl exec pod-keyvault -n student-XX -- cat /mnt/secrets/api-key

 Expected output: